equinor/radix-public-site/public-site/docs/src/guides/sub-pipeline/example-pipeline-with-azure-workload-identity.md

 * In the Radix application repository create a folder `tekton`.
 This folder need to be in the configuration branch and in the same folder, where `radixconfig.yaml` file is located (by default it is a root of the repository).
 * The sub-pipeline in this example runs a single tasks.
 * Create the Pipeline and task files.
 File names of tasks can be arbitrary (no any connection with a task actual name, used in a sub-pipeline), file extensions should be `yaml`.
-* Create a Federated credential in a Azure Managed Identity and provide the App (client) Id to your step (AZURE_CLIENT_ID).
-This client id can be set manually in code, as a environment variable, or passed down via parameters from
+* Create a Federated credential in an Azure Managed Identity and provide the Client Id to your step (AZURE_CLIENT_ID).
+This client id can be set manually in code, as a environment variable, or passed down via parameters from radixconfig Secrets or variables.
 * Create a file `identity.yaml` for the task `identity`.
 This task runs 2 steps, one is enabled for workload identity and will print the secret from the keyvault, the other is disabled for workload identity and will try (and fail) to print the token from the workload identity.